Getty Images Contributor Agreement v5.1 Fact Sheet

 - Can I submit Content if “prior use” or other restrictions apply?

-We may allow you to specify, at the time of submission, certain use restrictions for Content that is being submitted to Editorial & Video Rights Managed Collections but NOT into our Royalty Free collections.
+We may allow you to specify, at the time of submission, certain use restrictions for Content that is being submitted to Editorial or Video rights-managed (RM) but not into royalty-free (RF) collections.

 - Can I use any of my Content that you accept for my own self-promotional purposes?